CharlesCarley/MdDox/Current/markdown/namespaceMdDox_1_1GenApi.md

 <br/>
 <br/>
 <span class="inline-text">
  The program will not work out of the box.
 It is designed to be flexible enough to allow renaming types in the schema without modifying the actual element names.
-It needs to output a few extra files first before generating the API.
-The application provides the means to extract a 1:1 name mapping of all the needed names.
+Therefore, it needs to output a few extra files first before generating the API.
+The application command line provides the means to extract a 1:1 name mapping of all the needed names.
 After the initial setup is complete, any type can be renamed if desired.
-The generator will always use the second value as the output API name. </span>
+The generator will always use the first value when searching the file and second value as the output API name. </span>
 <br/>
 <br/>
 <span class="bold-text"><b>Concept</b></span>